Clan Amir 03-10

 In mid May, 2006 Gerry has been Clan Father for three weeks when a special meeting of the Clan Board is requested by a clan member living in Dareena.
 The Board consists of the Clan Father, the Great Mother of the Clan, selected advisers, and senior clan members.
-The Board has more authority than the Clan Father alone, and it’s a great deal easier to arrange for a meeting than a Clan Table; which is a meeting of all the eligible clan members where a quorum of 55% of the members is needed, except for the Annual Clan Table held on the last Saturday of April each year: it qualifies regardless of how many people are in attendance.
+The Board has more authority than the Clan Father alone, and it’s a great deal easier to arrange for a meeting than a Clan Table; which is a meeting of all of the eligible clan members where a quorum of fifty-five percent of the clan members is needed, except for the Annual Clan Table held on the last Saturday of April each year: it qualifies regardless of how many people are in attendance.
 The Board meeting is to be held at 11:00 a.m. on a Saturday.

 Since entering the room they’re all looking around at the children, and the room’s extensive facilities.
 After being introduced Wayena sits to talk with the Great Mother to seek her support for her husband’s proposal.
 Twenty-two year old Juna, a very pretty woman, sits with Gerry’s mother to talk to her about the clan.
 Seventeen year old Meara, an average looking teenager, walks to where Gerry is playing a game with a group of three year old children.
-When they start the next round she joins in, and encourages more children to join the game as well, some do.
+When they start the next round she joins in, and she encourages more children to join the game as well, some do.
 She spends the next hour having a good time playing with the children, and the children are really enjoying her time with them.
-They get a lot of adult attention, but they always welcome more because there’s so many children as well as this being fun attention, too.
+They get a lot of adult attention, but they always welcome more because there’s so many children as well as this being fun attention for them.

 Wayena curtly answers, “No, we’re leaving after lunch.
 Anyway, Meara still has school and university to finish before she has time for an affair.
 I’ve already heard a lot about you, Casanova Gerry.”

 Hearing Meara sigh about the short visit Gerry firmly says, “I don’t know what you’ve heard, and I don’t care.
-But you’re staying the night, and not leaving until after you have lunch tomorrow.
+But you’re staying the night, and you’re not leaving until after you have lunch tomorrow.
 Mother, please make suitable arrangements.”
 Turning, he leaves the room.

 A shocked Wayena turns to speak to Lara, Gerry’s mother, stopping with her mouth wide open when she realises Lara is talking on the phone while making those arrangements.
 Lara turns to Wayena, and says, “He’s right, it’s extremely rude to just turn up to spend a few hours seeking money, and then dash off again.
 You’re staying the night.”
 Standing, she walks out, leaving an amazed Wayena in her wake.